gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

         token_logits = self.token_classifier(sequence_output)  # For aspect term tagging (BIO)
         return token_logits, sequence_output
 ```

-In the above code, I am extracting the CLS token embedding from the bert model output.
-Along with that I am extracting the aspect pooled embedding using the attention score.
-The `forward` method processes the input as follows: it first extracts the [CLS] token embedding, which often represents the overall sentence meaning.
+The `forward` method of SentimentClassifier processes the input as follows:

+- It first extracts the [CLS] token embedding, which often represents the overall sentence meaning.
-The aspect mask is expanded to match the shape of the token embeddings, and non-aspect tokens are zeroed out.
+- The aspect mask is expanded to match the shape of the token embeddings, and non-aspect tokens are zeroed out.
-The model then computes attention scores for each token using the attention_param layer, masking out non-aspect tokens by assigning them a very large negative value (so their softmax probability becomes near zero).
+- The model then computes attention scores for each token using the attention_param layer, masking out non-aspect tokens by assigning them a very large negative value (so their softmax probability becomes near zero).
-These attention scores are normalized with softmax, and used to compute a weighted sum (pooling) of the token embeddings, focusing on the aspect tokens.
+- These attention scores are normalized with softmax, and used to compute a weighted sum (pooling) of the token embeddings, focusing on the aspect tokens.
-The pooled aspect embedding is concatenated with the [CLS] embedding, passed through dropout and layer normalization, and finally through the classifier to produce sentiment logits.
-The method returns both the logits and the attention scores, allowing for interpretability of which tokens contributed most to the sentiment prediction.
-This design enables the model to focus on specific aspects within a sentence when determining sentiment, rather than treating the sentence as a whole.
+- The pooled aspect embedding is concatenated with the [CLS] embedding, passed through dropout and layer normalization, and finally through the classifier to produce sentiment logits.
+- The method returns both the logits and the attention scores, allowing for interpretability of which tokens contributed most to the sentiment prediction.
+- This design enables the model to focus on specific aspects within a sentence when determining sentiment, rather than treating the sentence as a whole.

-**Following is the training loop for the model.**
+**Below is the training loop for the model.**

 ```python
 num_epochs = 10